Dareck7/htb/nmap.md

 - `10.129.2.0/24` 	Target network range.
 - `-sn` 	Disables port scanning.
 - `-n`      Disables DNS resolution.
-- `-oA alive_hosts.txt` 	Stores the results in all formats starting with the name 'alive_hosts.txt'.
+- `-oN alive_hosts.txt` 	Stores the results in all formats starting with the name 'alive_hosts.txt'.

 This scanning method works only if the firewalls of the hosts allow it.